oracle/weblogic-image-tool/documentation/1.10/content/userguide/tools/rebase-image.md

 date: 2019-02-23
 draft: false
 weight: 2
-description: "The rebase command creates a new Docker image using an existing WebLogic domain from an existing image."
+description: "The rebase command creates a new container image using an existing WebLogic domain from an existing image."
 ---

-The `rebase` command creates a new Docker image and copies an existing WebLogic domain to that new image.
+The `rebase` command creates a new container image and copies an existing WebLogic domain to that new image.
-The new Docker image can be based on an existing image in the repository or created as part of the rebase operation similar to the `create` command.
+The new container image can be based on an existing image in the repository or created as part of the rebase operation similar to the `create` command.

 ```